–Epinoia Cesare, 1999

 In this case, the Orthodox members often lambasted their own ilk, known as the Gnostics, who were then referred to as the “heretics,” which literally means anyone who believes something other than your doctrines.
 The Pistics startlingly (or at least ironically) were dedicated followers of Justin Martyr, from which our modern day term comes.
 One of the hallmarks of the Orthodoxy was self-incrimination during the Roman rule, a practice the Gnostics shied away from in order to preserve their people (and selves!)
 The Romans weren’t particularly threatened by the Christians at this time but would placate certain others who wanted the Christians stopped.
 So they adopted a pseudo “don’t ask don’t tell” policy, and if convicted they wanted the disrupters to deny involvement and they would be set free.
 If not, they were sentenced to awful deaths.
 The Pistics made it fashionable to accept the fate of death, utilizing the logic that “Jesus did it for us, now us for him.”
 Since the Gnostics did not play into this aspect, as well as other more fundamentally philosophical principles, the Orthodoxy saw the Gnostics as heretics (I’d almost look at this statement alone as totally ironic!)

 The Gnostics practiced different teachings of a more personal, mystical, and some would say eastern manner.
-For them knowledge derived from personal experience was much more important than blind faith, and personal salvation was much more important than human and spiritual authority.
+For them knowledge derived from personal experience was much more important than blind faith, and personal salvation was much more important than human authority.
 Later, as the orthodoxy grew in power and magnitude, the deacons, bishops and priests mandated the destruction of all original gnostic theology.
 The Nag Hammadi scrolls, not found until 1945 and written during the New Testament era, include Gospels and Apocrypha attributed to several Apostles, including some profoundly mystical writings attributed to Thomas, Philip, John, and Peter.
 Historically, the Gospel of John almost did not make the New Testament it could have gone either way.
 Therefore the Nicene council placed the Gospel after Mark, Matthew, and Luke.
 John’s book often has been referred to as one of the more esoteric writings within the orthodoxy.

 Through time the Pistic (Orthodox) movement became stronger and more powerful.
 Social costs accompanied this growth, however, which too are part of sociological human nature: the desire for power, authority, money, and other less desirable ends.
 However, there probably are certain elements within society who relish in these characteristics.
 And these qualities may be necessary to “move the masses,” as unfortunate as this reality may be.
 To a certain degree, the Gnostics and Pistics, respectively, could be the Yin to the other’s Yang.
 The Gnostics were singular or individual in their preachings, striving for personal peace or enlightenment, avoiding the “noise” which clutters humanity’s collective mind into the darker, more animalistic, more admonishing behaviors of power and authority.